 Building some level of interest on the prospect’s side is important as it improves your ability to achieve your primary goal.
 Adding some points in your sales script for sales that will trigger some interest is helpful in this area.

-Even if you’re not be able to build enough interest to close the deal or sell to the prospect, you can create some powerful points build enough curiosity and interest for the prospect to agree to keep speaking and move forward to the next step in your sales process.
+Even if you’re not able to build enough interest to close the deal or sell to the prospect, you can create some powerful points to build enough curiosity and interest for the prospect to agree to keep speaking and move forward to the next step in your sales process.

 SalesScripter provides a sales script tool that helps sales pros with writing a sales script for sales.